 Bacteriophages are ubiquitous viruses, found wherever bacteria exist.
 It is estimated there are more bacteriophages on the planet than every other organism on earth, including bacteria, combined and have been around for 3 billion years according to evolutionists.

 While most articles on the three domains give the impression this is a canonical belief among evolutionists, the fact is, not everyone accepts this classification.
 Classifying organisms has had a rich history of controversy, i.e., the Cuvier-Geoffroy debate (form vs function).
-The classification of all living organisms into three domains is not without controversy.
+The classification of all living organisms into three domains is not without controversy, some scientists support a two domain classification.
 Some biologists include the protista and fungi, i.e., Whittaker's five kingdoms.
 Explaining further about the controversy, one authority states, "a great deal of additional work has been done to resolve relationships within the Eukaryota.
 It now appears that most of the biological diversity of eukaryotes lies among the protists, and many scientists feel it is just as inappropriate to lump all protists into a single kingdom as it was to group all prokaryotes.
 Although many revised systems have been proposed, no single one of them has yet gained a wide acceptance."
 Carl Zimmer, writing in National Geographic, writes that most experts favor the two-doman tree proposed by Martin Embley of the University of Newcastle and his colleagues., quoting James McInerney of the National University of Ireland as stating, “I’m pretty sure that the three domain hypothesis has been falsified.”
 Even with the controversy, a $5.76 million grant from the U.S. National Science Foundation to create the Open Tree of Life is now an open source project.

 There is a "a great deal of heated debate between pheneticists and cladists, as both methods were initially proposed to resolve evolutionary relationships."
 Phenetics, Today, Wikipedia